wiardvanrij/thanos/docs/components/compact.md

 The Compactor, among other things, is responsible for compacting multiple blocks into one.

 Why even compacting?
-This is a process, also done in Prometheus, to reduce number of blocks and compact index indices.
+This is a process, also done in Prometheus, to reduce the number of blocks and compact index indices.
 We can compact index quite well in most cases, because series usually live longer than the duration of the smallest block, so 2 hours.

 ### Compaction Groups / Block Streams

-Usually those blocks come through the same source.
+Usually, those blocks come through the same source.
 We call blocks from a single source, a "stream" of blocks or compaction group.
 We distinguish streams by
 `external labels`.
 Blocks with the same labels are considered as produced by a single source.

 This is because `external_labels` are added by the Prometheus which produced the block.